Arts and Humanities

 Make sure to follow YUSU on Facebook too, as we'll be reminiscing about the best events to take place from over the last few years.

-Annotated Studios offer engraved jewellery to celebrate your time at York, and more gifts can be found in the University's online store.
+Annotated Studios are offering engraved jewellery to celebrate your time at York, and more gifts can be found in the University's online store.

 A message from the GSA